 Are you a fan of open-source software and want to harness its potential on your Android device?
-Look no further!
-In this article, I present a compilation of remarkable open source apps for Android, which I use every day.
-These open source gems often offer an alternative to proprietary software, allowing you to use more transparent apps on your Phone.
+In this article, I present a compilation of remarkable open source apps for Android, which I'm using every day.
+These open source apps often offer an alternative to proprietary software, allowing you to use more transparent apps on your Phone.

 App Management